Healthy Beef tacos are flavored with homemade taco seasoning along with fresh ingredients to make a healthier version of tacos.

 Once the meat is cooked add water and cook for 10 minutes longer

-Total Estimated Time to Make this Recipe: 25 – 35 minutes
+Total Estimated Time to Make This Recipe: 30 to 40 Minutes

 Leftover Storage Tips